carlansell94/ebay-sync/README.md

 # eBay API Notes
 This section lists a few notes/quirks I have encountered with the eBay API, mostly so I don't forget when coming back to the project at a later date.

-* Fulfilment HREFs returned by the sell/fulfillment/v1/order endpoint are not always functional, sometimes returning a 404 error (despite appearing correct).
+* Fulfilment HREFs returned by the sell/fulfillment/v1/order getShippingFulfillment endpoint are not always functional, sometimes returning a 404 error (despite appearing correct).
+This app now uses the similar, but seemingly more reliable, getShippingFulfillments instead.
 * If a tracking number is removed from an order, the returned HREF uses the tracking number '999', rather than being removed completely.
 * If eBay CS refund a buyer from their side (i.e. seller also keeps their money), the payment API will still show a payment status of 'FULLY_REFUNDED'.
 However, no refund details will exist.
 * finances/getTransactions supports filtering by transaction type, but is not currently open to all sellers.
 Could be used to automatically fetch postage label costs when it becomes available.